EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

 ## TODOs
 - Before next release:
+  - Extensibility
+    - Draw arbitrary geometry volumes by name.
+Get their positions and rotations from the GDML.
+This might help with developing phase 2 simulations for example.
+    - Override object colors with ART Assns to a special data product.
+  - Display parameter sets for double clicked objects on demand.
+This also lays the groundwork for a full scene-graph by uploading ProductIDs to the front-end.
+I'll leave the scene-graph and how to display it as a potential future upgrade.
+  - Add a screenshot button.  three.js has a tutorial for this.
+Also add a watermark with event number, timestamp, data/MC, etc.  Should I hide the "goto" controls if I do that?
   - Why doesn't this work on Safari?
 Is it some security setting?
 Should we disable the setting or change how the application works?
 - Before next collaboration meeting:
   - Hand these off to someone else to test maintainability!
     - Include SSD Tracks and TrackSegments.
 Robert has these working now!
     - Include the ARICH.
 Draw boxes for the ARICH hits?
 Paste the 2D histogram on the front of the box as a texture?
   - How do we manage port numbers with many users on the same GPVM?
 Right now, they see each other's event displays!
+  - Test on just data and just MC
+  - Run under valgrind
 - Before next run:
 - Later...
   - "Error" text on the screen when the Javascript gets stuck